robcortez/blank-new-tab-page/README.md

 # blank-new-tab-page
 An extremely simple Chrome extension that allows you to have about:blank as your new tab page.

-Open source for transparency.
+Open source for transparency purposes.